JeremyRippert/lerna-repo-v1/README.md

 ## Dockerize backend, add postgres

 Let's add `docker-compose.yml` and `Dockerfile.local` to begin with.
-First, I create them at root so I can access `shared` in Dockerfile.
+First, I create them at root so I can access `shared` from the dockerfile.

 `docker-compose.yaml`